 - Where are the spending anomalies?
 In an effort to identify fraud, you might use Cluster and Outlier Analysis to scrutinize spending behaviors looking for outliers in space and time.
 A sudden change in spending patterns or frequency could suggest suspicious activity.

 - Were your decisions or resource allocations effective?
 Suppose you wanted to monitor the effectiveness of new policies put in place to decrease drug crimes in your city.
-You could use Emerging Hot Spots to monitor changes in event data trends like identifying locations representing new, intensifying, or diminishing hot spots for where drug crimes occur.
+You could use Emerging Hot Spots to monitor changes in event data trends such as identifying locations representing new, intensifying, or diminishing hot spots for where drug crimes occur.

 Several tools in the Spatial Statistics toolbox work by assessing each feature within the context of their neighboring features.
 When neighbor relationships are defined in terms of both space and time, traditional spatial analyses become space-time analyses.
 To define neighbor relationships using both spatial and temporal aspects of your data, use the Generate Spatial Weights Matrix tool and select the Space time window option for the Conceptualization of Spatial Relationships parameter.
 Then specify both a Threshold Distance and a time interval (Date/Time Interval Type and Date/Time Interval Value).
 If, for example, you provide a distance of 1 kilometer and a time interval of 7 days, features found within 1 kilometer that also have a date/time stamp within 7 days of each other will be analyzed together.
 Similarly, proximal features within 1 kilometer of each other that do not fall within the 7-day time interval of each other will not be considered neighboring features.